 The Weight Management Program

 Many view weight gain as a cosmetic issue, but the consequences of obesity are far greater.
-Obesity is now classified as a disease because of the adverse medical affects it has on your body.
-Obesity has been associated with heart disease, diabetes, certain cancers and many other medical problems like sleep apnea.
+Obesity is now classified as a disease because of the adverse medical effects it has on your body.
+Obesity has been associated with acid reflux, certain cancers, diabetes, heart disease, high cholesterol, hypertension, infertility and many other medical problems like sleep apnea.
 Treating obesity has been shown to decrease the risk of many of these conditions.

 Understanding the causes of weight gain has helped lead us to new and successful ways to address it.
 The old thinking that a lack of will power is to blame is no longer considered valid in all cases, as experts have determined that it's often not as simple as "pushing yourself away from the dinner table."
 Science has identified chemicals in your body that regulate weight and eating.
 We use the information that we have learned to help you get to your weight loss goals.